shinn5112/IP-Tracker/README.md

 ### Setup

 This software was designed for use on a home server using owncloud.
 This software may still be used if you do not run an owncloud installation.
-Follow the directions to successfully install and use WAN IP Checker 4.5 and the companion setup software.
+Follow the directions to successfully install and use WAN IP Checker 4.6 and the companion setup software.
 It is advised that you make an email account specifically for your server such as myserver@example.com This was built using a gmail email for the email server, but has been tested for use with yahoo accounts as well.
-This software was also developed and tested in Linux based environment.
-It has been developed in a way that it should be cross platform, but has never been tested on windows.
+This software was developed and tested in a Linux environment.
+It has been developed in a way that it should be work on OSX as well, but has never been tested.

 1. Install
 Please ensure that you have Python 3 installed on your system before running this software.
 Clone the WAN_Tracker repository to the machine you wish to install on, the cd into the WAN-Tracker folder and make install.sh executable.
 Then run it, following the on screen prompts.

 2. Update
 To update this software, you must have git installed on your machine.
 To update, cd into the WAN-Tracker folder and make update.sh executable.
 Then run it, following the on screen prompts.

 3. Uninstall
 To remove WAN-Tracker, cd into the WAN-Tracker folder and make uninstall.sh executable.
 Then run uninstall and follow the on screen prompts.
 You may wish to make a copy of root's crontab file before hand as this program will wipe it.
 Typically root has no crontab processes, so you should be safe if you don't.

 ------------------------------------------------------------------------------------------------------------------------
 ### Trouble Shooting

 This script is not full proof, this was designed to run on a Linux server running Ubuntu.
 You may have to do further reading to get it working.

 ------------------------------------------------------------------------------------------------------------------------
 ### Contact